carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Deploying resources on-premises, using virtualization and resource management tools, is sometimes called “private cloud”.
   - It does not provide many of the benefits of cloud computing.

+## Events/Operations: Data Plane vs Control Plane

+### Data Plane Operations

+- Data Plane Operations (or Data Events) provide visibility into the resource operations performed on or **within a resource**
+- They are often high-volume activities
+- Example of data events include:
+  - Amazon S3 object-level API activity (for example, GetObject, DeleteObject, and PutObject API operations).
+  - AWS Lambda function execution activity (the Invoke API).

+### Control Plane Operations

+- Control Plane Operations (or Management Events) provide visibility into management operations that are performed **on resources in your AWS account**.
+- Example management events include:
+  - Configuring security (for example, IAM AttachRolePolicy API operations)
+  - Registering devices (for example, Amazon EC2 CreateDefaultVpc API operations)

 ## Security

 Go to [Index](#index)